wp-plugins/wp-members/readme.txt

 == Upgrade Notice ==

 WP-Members 3.3.0 is a major update.
-WP-Members 3.3.6 is an improvement release.
+WP-Members 3.3.6 is a bug fix release.
 See changelog for important details.
 Minimum WP version is 4.0.

 == Screenshots ==